altwalker/altwalker-examples/python-config/README.md

 # AltWalker Example: Python Config

-Demo tests to showcase how to use config files with altwalker.
+Demo tests to showcase how to use config files with AltWalker.

 ## Setup